Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

 # Sell Concert Tickets Smart Contract

-This smart contract is designed to mint and sell event tickets as non-fungible tokens (NFTs) in the form of a semi-fungible asset.
-In this example there are three categories or classes of tickets:
+This smart contract is engineered to mint and sell event tickets as non-fungible tokens (NFTs) that possess characteristics of semi-fungible assets.
+In this instance, the tickets are divided into three distinct categories based on their seating locations and associated prices:

-- Tickets near the front are the most expensive
-- Tickets in the middle rows are priced between expensive and cheap seats
-- Tickets in the back are the lowest priced
+- **Front-row tickets**: These are the premium seats, commanding the highest price due to their proximity to the event.
+- **Middle-row tickets**: These seats are moderately priced, offering a balance between cost and view quality.
+- **Back-row tickets**: These are the most affordable, positioned furthest from the event but providing a cost-effective option for attendees.

+## Objective

+The objective of this tutorial is to teach you the following:

+- **How to set up a contract**: Learn the steps required to establish a functional smart contract.
+- **How to initiate trading of assets**: Understand the process for starting asset trades within the system.
+- **How to create a handler for trade**: Gain the skills to develop a handler that manages trade transactions effectively.

 ## Contract Setup

-The contract is parameterized with an `inventory` object, which contains information about the different types of tickets available for sale, their prices `tradePrice`, and the maximum number of tickets for each type `maxTickets`.
+Let us first consider an `inventory` object, which holds essential information about various asset types - in this case, categories of tickets.
+This object includes crucial details such as the `tradePrice` for each ticket type and the `maxTickets`, specifying the maximum quantity available for each category.
 For example:

 ```js
 const inventory = {
   frontRow: {